HazardDede/pnp/docs/plugins/index.md

 **url (str)**: Request url.
 Can be overridden via envelope.<br/>
 **method (str, optional)**: The http method to use for the request.
 Must be a valid http method (GET, POST, ...).
     Default is 'GET'.
-Can be overridden via envelope.
+Can be overridden via envelope.<br/>
 **fail_on_error (bool, optional)**: If True the push will fail on a http status code <> 2xx.
 This leads to an error
     message recorded into the logs and no further execution of any dependencies.
 Default is False.
 Can be overridden by the envelope.<br/>